Complementary cooperation, minimal winning coalitions, and power indices: Local Monotonicity

 \section{Local Monotonicity}

-In this section, we will prove that local monotonicity, which says that players with larger weighs have more power than the ones with smaller weights, holds for all the four power indices in the two dimensional complementary WMMGs.
-We note that in WMGs, this property is not shared by the Holler-Packel index or Deegan-Packel index, but by Banzhaf index and Shapley-Shubik index.
+In this section, we shall prove that local monotonicity, which says that players with larger weights have no less power than the ones with smaller weights, holds for all the four power indices in the two dimensional C-WMMG.